The Layout Editor enables you to quickly build

 Testing your layout against the Reference Devices in this menu helps your app scale well to layout states on real devices.

 API version: Select the version of Android to preview your layout.
 The list of available Android versions depends on which SDK platform versions you have installed using SDK Manager.

 App theme: Select which UI theme to apply to the preview.
 This works only for supported layout styles, so many themes in this list result in an error.

 Language: Select the language to show for your UI strings.
 This list displays only the languages available in your string resources.
 If you'd like to edit your translations, click Edit Translations from the menu.
 For more information on working with translations, see Localize the UI with Translations Editor.

 Create a new layout

-When adding a new layout for your app, begin by creating a layout file in your project's default
+When adding a new layout for your app, first create a default layout file in

-- In the Project window, click the module (such as app) in which you want to add a layout.
+- In the Project window, click the module you want to add a layout to.

 - In the main menu, select File > New > XML > Layout XML File.